DennisOrszulak/Stanford-CS193P-Notes/README.md

 #### Throwing an Error
 * Some methods can throw errors
-* Can also use optional errors ‘try?’ and it will create an optional of the return value if it is not set (where it fails and says nil)
+* Can also use optional errors `try?` and it will create an optional of the return value if it is not set (where it fails and says nil)

 #### Any and AnyObject
 * Special types (it can be any type) – for compatibility with old Objective-C
 * Sometimes it’s in a faction’s argument
-* You have to convert it to a known type
+* You have to cast it to a known type
-    * Use ‘as?’ to cast it (usually along with ‘if let’ at the beginning)

 #### Casting
-* Use ‘as?’ to cast
+* Use `as?` to cast
 * Usually done by casting an object from one of its superclasses down to a subclass (downcasting)

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Downcasting.png" width="600" height="250">